Awards

 Etienne Tardif

 Teams that win this award represent the meaning of being a FIRST team.
-These teams do not just focus on making the best robot possible but they connect and help out with their community.
+These teams do not just focus on making the best robot possible, but they connect and help out with their community.
 They are top contenders in many of the other awards and show gracious professionalism.
-Teams must submit an engineering portfolio with a summary of the robot's design and team information. this team also shares knowledge with other teams and judges.
+Teams must submit an engineering portfolio with a summary of the robot's design and team information.
+This team also shares knowledge with other teams and judges.
 Usually, there are three Inspire awards given out at every competition in their respective order.
 At States.
 The 1st place Inspire award will qualify you for Worlds

-Teams that win this award think outside the box. the design and make their design a reality.
+Teams that win this award think outside the box.
+They design and make their design a reality.
 This design is not just for completing the game but for the robot itself.
 For example, the drive train and placement of certain parts on the robot.
 The award could be just about a subassembly of the robot.
 The engineering portfolio must include the robot's design process.
-Below is the criteria for this award from the FTC Award manual.
+Below are the criteria for this award from the FTC Award manual.

-To win these awards, you must win or be a runner up in the knockout rounds.
+To win these awards, you must win or be a runner-up in the knockout rounds.

 https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/deans-list-nomination-guide.pdf